Marpole, Vancouver

 J.W.
 Sexsmith Elementary (K-7 Public)

-Serves the eastern portion of Marpole with strong community engagement and a focus on individual student growth.
+Serves eastern Marpole with strong community engagement.

 Sir Winston Churchill Secondary (8-12 Public)